PaulWuhu/mastermind/README.md

 In the back-end folder, we have our basic python setup for git, and the mastermind_backend folder that contains the django project.
 Inside the project, we have the mastermind_backend folder for django setting, the built in sqlite database, and the user app for majority of the logic.

 ![frontend structure](img_for_readme/frontend_structure.png)
 Inside the front-end structure, we have the basic setup for react with TypeScript.
 In side the src folder, we have our app.
+In the assets folder, we have our contexts provider for the app.
+And we have the rest of the app in  the components folders for each page.

+# File Purpose - backend